tldr-pages/tldr/pages/common/fvm.md

 `fvm destroy`

-- Remove a specific Flutter SDK:
+- Remove a specific version of the Flutter SDK:

 `fvm remove {{version}}`

-- List all versions of the Flutter SDK that have been installed:
+- List all installed versions of the Flutter SDK:

 `fvm list`